secretflow/yacl/yacl/crypto/primitives/tpre/README.md

 ## 2.1 Proxy re encryption

 Proxy re encryption is a type of public key cryptography that allows the proxy to convert one public key related ciphertext to another, while the proxy cannot understand any information about the original message; To achieve this, the agent must have a re encryption key.
 A proxy re encryption algorithm typically consists of three roles: data owner Alice, data receiver Bob, and proxy computing proxy.
-Assuming that the data $m$has been encrypted into ciphertext $c$ by Alice using her own public key and stored in Proxy, the specific steps of the algorithm are as follows:
+Assuming that the data $m$ has been encrypted into ciphertext $c$ by Alice using her own public key and stored in Proxy, the specific steps of the algorithm are as follows:

 1. As the data owner, Alice wants to authorize Bob to use the data m, and generates a re encryption key $rk$ for the proxy.

-2. After receiving $rk$, the proxy re encrypts the ciphertext $c$ to obtain a new ciphertext $c'$.
-And send $c'$to Bob.
+2. After receiving $rk$, the proxy re encrypts the ciphertext $c$ to obtain a new ciphertext $c'$ .
+And send $c'$ to Bob.

-3. Bob decrypts $c'$ using his own private key to obtain plaintext data $m$.
+3. Bob decrypts $c'$ using his own private key to obtain plaintext data $m$ .

 ## 2.2 Distributed threshold proxy re encryption